-Usually when we are out shopping for a new car we don’t think much about our insurance company.
+Usually, when we are out shopping for a new car we don’t think much about our insurance company.
 However, insurance rates vary depending on the make and model of the vehicle that you drive.
 It is important to do some research on costs associated with insuring the type of car you are considering before you buy.
-Certain factors that determine the cost of insurance include the price of the car, its safety record, likelihood of theft, and the costs of parts to repair the vehicle.
-State Farm publishes vehicle safety ratings on their website.
+Certain factors that determine the cost of insurance include the price of the car, its safety record, the likelihood of theft, and the costs of parts to repair the vehicle.
+State Farm publishes vehicle safety ratings on its website.

 Foreign vehicles are often more expensive to insure because the costs associated with repairs are much higher.
 There are also a variety of safety features on a car that can reduce insurance costs.
-When you shop for a car, look for vehicles that have daytime running lights, anti-theft devices, air bags and other safety features.
+When you shop for a car, look for vehicles that have daytime running lights, anti-theft devices, airbags and other safety features.
 You can find a great deal of information regarding vehicle safety and safety features at the Insurance Institute for Highway Safety.

 There are insurance companies that view married couples as less risky and therefore grant them a discount.
-If your status changes be sure to inform your policy holder and ask for a discount.
+If your status changes, be sure to inform your policyholder and ask for a discount.

 Graduate from College

 Many insurance companies offer discounts to certain alumni members.
 Check with your college or university to see if they have a list.
-Also, just by graduating college might even get you a discount.
+Also, just graduating college might even get you a discount.